Another Life (Motionless in White song)

-"Another Life" is a song by American metalcore band Motionless in White.
+"Another Life" is a song by American heavy metal band Motionless in White.
 Written by vocalist Chris "Motionless" Cerulli, Drew Fulk, and Josh Strock, it was produced by Drew Fulk and Cerulli himself and featured on the band's 2019 fifth studio album Disguise.
 The song was also released as the fourth single from the album on January 21, 2020.

 Composition and lyrics

 "Another Life" was written by Chris "Motionless" Cerulli, Drew Fulk and Josh Strock and composed by the band.
 The song is a prequel to "Eternally Yours" from their previous album Graveyard Shift.
 These two songs talk about two people who meet and fall in love in a "metaphorical afterlife", which symbolizes the ability to love someone else after a painful loss loving ("Eternally Yours"), and the pain they had to endure to get over the previous relationship and be able to love each other ("Another Life").

 Music video

 The music video for "Another Life" was released on December 4, 2019 before the song became an official single a month later.
-Directed by Max Moore, the video shows a man remembering the best moments with his former partner after their breakup; played by Stitch D of The Defiled fame and current Lowlives frontman and his real life wife, Nina Kate respectively.
+Directed by Max Moore, the video shows a man remembering the best moments with his former partner after their breakup; played by Stitch D of the Defiled fame and current Lowlives frontman and his real life wife, Nina Kate respectively.